 Pulling money out of a 401(k) to finalize your divorce isn’t something you can do on a whim.
-First, a judge has to sign off on a Qualified Domestic Relations Order, which confirms each spouse’s right to a portion of the money.
+First, a judge has to sign off on a Qualified Domestic Relations Order (QDRO), which confirms each spouse’s right to a portion of the money.
 This order is also important for the party that owns the account since it would let you off the hook from having to pay taxes or an early withdrawal penalty on a distribution from the plan.

-If you’ve also got a pension or another type of employer-sponsored plan, your spouse will need to get a separate order for each of these accounts.
+If also have a pension or another type of employer-sponsored plan, your spouse will need to get a separate order for each of these accounts.
 The order must spell out exactly how much (the dollar amount or percentage) the receiving spouse is getting.
 You won’t need a QDRO to divvy up an IRA but there’s a separate process called “transfer incident to divorce” that’s required to split the assets.

 2. State Law Dictates Division Rules

 States have different laws regarding the treatment of property acquired prior to and during a marriage.
 Things are different in California than in Texas or North Carolina, so knowing relevant state law is key.
 In equitable distribution states, the court looks at factors like each spouse’s financial situation, ability to earn income and the length of the marriage in order to divide a couple’s assets in a manner that’s fair to both parties.
 That doesn’t mean, however, that it’s an automatic 50-50 split.

 In a community property state, on the other hand, any assets gained during the marriage are considered to be owned jointly by both spouses, regardless of who was actually responsible for securing them.
 In that case, each of you would usually be entitled to half of the money held in a 401(k).
 There are some exceptions, including sometimes (but not always) when a prenuptial agreement is in place.